astreum/whitepaper/README.md

 ## Introduction

-This paper introduces a blockchain for zero knowledge apps, perpetual storage and confidential compute that's decentralized and secure.
+This paper introduces an accounts based blockchain for zero knowledge apps, perpetual storage and confidential compute that's decentralized and secure.

 Features:

-- trustless and permissionless access
+- permissionless accounts access
+- trustless consensus
-- quantum secure
+- post quantum secure
 - value transactions
 - programmable accounts
 - Nebula, a distributed storage protocol
 - Fusion, a language for developing zero knowledge and confidential applications
 - Reactor, a distributed computation protocol for Fusion Applications
+- Pulsar, an open peer-to-peer communication protocol for Astreum Nodes

 Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block and changes through applying transactions.